Listing Status

 Conservation and Management

-The Everglade snail kite is protected as an Endangered species by the Federal Endangered Species Act and as a Federally-designated Endangered species by Florida’s Endangered and Threatened Species Rule.
-The U.S. Fish and Wildlife Service recommends staying at least 500 feet from any active snail kite nest, which are marked with warning signs in areas where human disturbance is likely.
+The Everglade snail kite is protected as an endangered species by both Florida's Endangered and Threatened Species Rule and the Federal Endangered Species Act.
+The U.S. Fish and Wildlife Service recommends staying at least 500 feet from any active snail kite nest, which may be marked with warning signs in areas where human disturbance is likely to occur.
+The species also receives protections under the U.S. Migratory Bird Treaty Act.

 References